eltimn/sbt-closure/README.md

 [Simple Build Tool](http://www.scala-sbt.org/ "simple build tool") plugin for compiling JavaScript files from multiple sources using Google's Closure Compiler.

+The plugin comes with support for [LiveScript](http://livescript.net/ "livescript") files.
+Just reference a file with extension '.ls'.
+To compile livescript files the lsc compiler need to be installed.

 ## Settings